 In addition, Philly Shipyard is engaged in discussions related to several other potential new construction projects for U.S.-built vessels, including some contracts which could be awarded in 2019, but mainly work for the medium-term and long-term horizons.
-Among other endeavors, Philly Shipyard is exploring interest from owners in building LNG carriers and vessels for the burgeoning offshore wind industry.
+Among other endeavors, Philly Shipyard is actively pursuing opportunities to build a variety of specialty vessels in the commercial and government sectors.
 Philly Shipyard is also exploring potential partnerships that can enhance its prospects to secure new work into the shipyard and create value for the Company and its shareholders.

 Additionally, Philly Shipyard is aggressively pursuing several possibilities for short-term work to have some activity in the shipyard in 2019 before a production start of a potential new shipbuilding project.
-In particular, Philly Shipyard is pursuing opportunities for steel work and repair, modernization and conversion jobs to utilize idle capacity in its fabrication shops and dry-docks.
+In particular, Philly Shipyard is pursuing opportunities for steel work and repair, maintenance, modernization and conversion jobs to utilize idle capacity in its fabrication shops and dry-docks.
 In support of this, Philly Shipyard has submitted to the U.S. Navy a Master Ship Repair Agreement and is in the process of having its two drydocks certified to Naval Sea Systems Command (NAVSEA) requirements.